POSTS TAGGED: motorola droid razr

 Posted August 18, 2012 at 04:30 pm by Former Writer

 Motorola and their locked bootloaders have been a topic of discussion here on the XDA Portal on multiple occasions.
 They have locked down all of their newest devices, and have even released updates to lock down the older ones.
 This has caused a lot of backlash from members here on XDA, especially since Motorola was acquired by Google not too long ago.
 This caused speculation as to whether Motorola would take the open source values of their parent company, and if so, when this would happen.
 It seems as if this may be starting to happen now.

-Posted August 11, 2012 By: Former Writer
+Posted August 11, 2012 at 02:00 pm by Former Writer

 Motorola does things a little bit differently than most other OEMs.
 For Samsung and HTC devices, users usually just boot into a custom recovery and flash whatever they want.
 If the bootloader is locked, sometimes flashing things via HBoot or Odin Mode is required.
 For Motorola devices, many of them use a BootMenu Manger like application or a Bootstrap application to get recovery on the device so things can be flashed on it.
 First time Motorola users may find this confusing, as it’s not as clean cut as Samsung and HTC devices.
 The process has been written out for Moto Droid RAZR users in tutorial form to help make things easier.